 - To expand the MYU to include the new SYSTERM leaders, so that anti-trafficking initiatives can continue to join forces in reaching the most vulnerable areas across Asia.

-SYSTERM Group A was launched in January of 2018 with the enrollment of 53 Shan youth and terminates in July.
-These young adults, between the ages of 13 and 27, come from more than 10 villages in Shan State.
+SYSTERM Group A was launched in January of 2018 with the enrollment of 53 Shan youth.
+These young adults, between the ages of 13 and 27, came from more than 10 villages in Shan State.
 The group spent the first four months following a curriculum that looked into:

 - Introduction to the Mekong Region: politics, social problems, changes etc.